SarShaheen/Ping-Pong-Game/README.md

 As a user, i want to be able to:

 - Have clear instructions on how to play.
-- Play multiple rounds.
+- Be able to play multiple rounds.
-- See the scoreboard.
+- See the scoreboard clearly.
-- Be able to move the paddle easily.
+- Control the paddle easily.

 ## Features